BlockchainCommons/Research/README.md

 ### BCR Owner

 Please list the person primarily responsible for the BCR, and moving it forward, as the owner.
 If there are multiple authors, they should be listed on the BCR itself, not on this overview.

+### BCR Status

+   * *Draft* — The initial draft of a BCR.
+Contributors may work on a BCR as they see fit when it remains version 0.Y.Z.
+When they increment to 1.0.0, they are requested BC review.
+   * *Accepted* — A major BCR or BCP draft that has been accepted by BC for further work.
+   * *Promoted* — A BCR draft that has been promoted to a BCP.
+   * *Deprecated* — A BCR or BCP draft that has been superseded by another specification.

 ## Origin, Authors, Copyright & Licenses